cometbft/cometbft/spec/mempool/gossip/dog.md

 Adjustments should be paced by a timer to account for message propagation delays.
 If redundancy adjustments are made too frequently, a node risks isolation as all peers may cut routes prematurely.
 The timer should align with the network’s maximum round-trip time (RTT) to allow `HaveTx` and `Reset` messages to propagate and take effect before initiating further adjustments.
+Consequently, the controller is designed to send at most one control message per iteration in order to prevent over-correction.

-Suppose node `A` receives a duplicate transaction from `B` and replies with a `HaveTx` message.
+For example, suppose node `A` receives a duplicate transaction from `B` and replies with a `HaveTx` message.
 Until `B` receives and process the `HaveTx` message, thus cutting a route to `A`, it will pass at least a round-trip time (RTT) until `A` stops seeing traffic from `B`.
 In the meantime, `A` may still continue to receive duplicates from `B` and other peers, causing `A`'s redundancy level to be high.
 During that time, `A` should not send `HaveTx` messages to other peers because that may end up cutting all routes to it.
 See the `adjustInterval` [parameter](#parameters) for more details.

 > An alternative to triggering `adjustRedundancy` at fixed time intervals is to base it on the
 > number of received transactions.
 While this approach eliminates dependency on time constraints, it
 > introduces vulnerabilities that could destabilize nodes.
 For example, an attacker could exploit
 > this mechanism by sending bursts of numerous small transactions to a node, causing the node to
 > trigger `adjustRedundancy` too frequently.
 This results in the near-continuous activation of
-> `HaveTx` messages, leading nodes to repeatedly sending `HaveTx` and `Reset` messages.
-On testnets,
+> `HaveTx` messages, leading nodes to repeatedly alternating between sending `HaveTx` and `Reset`
-> we have observed that nodes continue to operate normally, except that bandwidth does not decrease
+> messages.
+On testnets, we have observed that nodes continue to operate normally, except that
-> as expected.
+> bandwidth does not decrease as expected.

 ## Parameters